mobalab/rag-chat-for-amazon-bedrock/readme.txt

 == Related Projects ==

 This plugin is based on **WP RAG** (https://github.com/mobalab/wp-rag), which provides RAG functionality using external servers and OpenAI's APIs.
-WP RAG for Amazon Bedrock offers a different approach by integrating directly with Amazon Bedrock Knowledge Bases for users who prefer AWS-native solutions.
+RAG Chat for Amazon Bedrock offers a different approach by integrating directly with Amazon Bedrock Knowledge Bases for users who prefer AWS-native solutions.

 == Changelog ==

 = 0.0.1: October 7th, 2025 =
-* Birthday of WP RAG for Amazon Bedrock!
+* Birthday of RAG Chat for Amazon Bedrock!